feathersjs/docs/clients/vanilla-primus.md

 ]);
 ```

-Will call `messages.create` with the array.
+Will call `messages.create` on the server with the array.

 ### `update`